microsoft/AzureStack_Network_Switch_Config_Generator/README.md

   All logic is now in editable Python and Jinja2 templates—no compilation needed.
 You can easily update the templates or logic without rebuilding any binary.

 - **Cleaner and More Flexible Logic**
-  We’ve removed hardcoded rules and added more structured parsing logic, which makes the tool easier to extend, test, and adapt to different network designs or vendors.
+  We've removed hardcoded rules and added more structured parsing logic, which makes the tool easier to extend, test, and adapt to different network designs or vendors.

 - **Open to Contributions**
   The new structure makes it easy for contributors to add new templates or enhance existing ones.
 If you support a new vendor or configuration style, you can simply submit a template pull request.

-This upgrade is not just a technology shift—it’s a foundation for faster iteration, better collaboration, and easier maintenance.
+This upgrade is not just a technology shift—it's a foundation for faster iteration, better collaboration, and easier maintenance.